Friday, November 8, 2024

 False!

 The Celts did not use the Roman calendar.
-No one knows how they calculated Samhain, but it was according to their own calendar not the Roman.
+No one knows how they calculated Samhain, but it was according to their own methods not the Roman.

 As you can see, the blog post references History.com article "Halloween 2024", which used to bear the title "History of Halloween". https://www.history.com/topics/halloween/history-of-halloween